dlwhitehurst/blackhole/README.md

 entry and posting order of the ledger account.
 A chart of accounts is created by default, but they can be changed or customized.
 At any time you can select Reports/Trial Balance to check your work.
 The other reports are currently being created now.

-Blackhole was written for me but you can download the source at the Github link below.
-It may suit your needs as a traveling entrepreneur, independent consultant, or small-business.
+David L. Whitehurst, CEO/Principal Consultant for CI Wise Inc.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine:

+1. [MySQL][]: We use MySQL Community as our choice of relational database.
+You can download and install a version for Windows, OS-X, or Linux.
+Their site will provide instrucions and configuration for your machine.

+After installing MySQL, you will need to create an empty database called "blackhole".
+The database user and password will be configured in your Spring config files at src/main/resources/config.

-1. [Node.js][]: We use Node to run a development web server and build the project.
+2. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools (like